 Admire the twinkling lights of the Eiffel Tower

 While most Parisians may not be too fond of their Eiffel tower, it still remains the French capital’s number one landmark.
 This iconic monument has been shaping the skyline since the World Fair of 1889.
-With its height of300 m (1,000 ft), it’s still the tallest building in Paris.
+With its height of300 m (1,000 ft), it’s still the tallest building in the City of Lights.

 When night falls over Paris, the Eiffel tower is lit in gold.
 Every hour on the hour, it is brought to life for 5 minutes thanks to a show sparkling lights that supplements the gold lighting.
 The last twinkling period starts at 1 a.m. and that’s the only timeframe during which the gold lighting is switched off and only the sparkles can be admired.